w9n/garden/docs/README.md

 * Automatically build, deploy and/or test when your code changes, using the `--watch` flag or the `garden dev` command.
 * Manage build and runtime dependencies across all your services.
 * Leverage a suite of commands and helpers to facilitate developing and running your stack.
 * _Write code the way you want, and run your production system however suits you!
-Garden does not impose any new libraries or languages aside from the config files._
+Garden does not impose any new libraries or languages on your codebase aside from the config files._

 Garden is also designed to be pluggable and modular, with Kubernetes being just one plugin (albeit an important one).
-Over time we will add native support for a variety of platforms, including AWS (Lambda, ECS, Fargate and more), GCP, Heroku... and the list will continue growing.
+Over time, we will add native support for a variety of platforms, including AWS (Lambda, ECS, Fargate and more), GCP, and Heroku, and the list will continue growing.

 ## Usage